Dutch Railways Delivers More On-time Train Services with TIBCO

 Together with TIBCO, Dutch Railways laid the tracks for the virtual train.
 The company used TIBCO BusinessEvents® streaming analytics, TIBCO ActiveSpaces® in-memory computing, TIBCO BusinessWorks™ integration, and TIBCO® Messaging to create a custom platform to enable the vision.

-"We needed a good, scalable, reliable platform to handle the onboard and onshore systems, and a huge amount of data," continues Mr. Tonissen.
-"We also needed guaranteed synchronization between onboard and on-shore and no message loss.
-We needed streaming analytics and business rules for determining the best GPS service and other applications.
+"We needed a good, scalable, reliable platform to handle the onboard and onshore systems, and a huge amount of data," continued Tonissen.
+"We also needed guaranteed synchronization with no message loss.
+We needed streaming analytics and business rules for determining the best GPS service and other applications."

 "We can also notify our rail maintenance company, NedTrain, when they need to act," says Liet.
 "We send them information about the status of the train so they can see what is actually going on and can intervene.
 They can actually anticipate and act so that trains stay on the track, which is really big in the train business."

 Innovation, Continued ROI

 Now, because of the success of their virtual train, other stakeholders have been coming to IT to collaborate on new projects.
 It has resulted in almost 50 new projects aimed at getting better information and even more business value.